Actyx/Actyx/integration/README.md

 ## Scripts

-- use `npm run clean:temp` to remove the `temp` folder where test projects are cloned and builded
+- use `npm run clean:temp` to remove the `temp` folder where test projects are cloned and built

 ## Caveats